raspberrypisig/minimal-mistakes/_posts/2017-1-15-connect-to-pi-without-ipaddress.md

 excerpt: Useful especially when you are travelling with your Pi
 categories: networking
 ---
-If you don't know the IP address of your Raspberry Pi, how can you connect to it via SSH or VPN?
+If you don't know the IP address of your Raspberry Pi, how can you connect to it via SSH or VNC?

 One way is to download a program like Advanced IP Scanner [here](http://filehippo.com/download_advanced_ip_scanner/) and find the IP address.